codahale/veil/docs/design.md

 #### Process History As Hidden State

-A subtle but critical benefit of integrating constructions via a stateful cryptographic object is that authenticators produced via `Tag` operations are dependent on the entire process history of the protocol, not just on the emitted ciphertext.
-The DEM components of our HPKE analog (i.e.
-`Encrypt`/`Tag`) are superficially similar to an Encrypt-then-MAC (EtM) construction, but where an adversary in possession of the MAC key can forge authenticators given an EtM ciphertext, the protocol-based approach makes that infeasible.
+A subtle but critical benefit of integrating constructions via a stateful cryptographic object is that authenticators produced via `Derive` or `Seal` operations are dependent on the entire process history of the protocol, not just on the emitted ciphertext.
+The DEM components of our HPKE analog (i.e. `Seal`) are superficially similar to an Encrypt-then-MAC (EtM) construction, but where an adversary in possession of the MAC key can forge authenticators given an EtM ciphertext, the protocol-based approach makes that infeasible.
 With Lockstitch, the key used to create the authenticator tag is derived via SHA-256 from the protocol's state, which is itself dependent on the